 • Hessonite – this represents the ascending moon

 • Cat’s Eye – this represents the descending moon

 • Yellow Sapphire – this represents Jupiter

 • Emerald – this represents Mercury

-Prateek is a symbol of the “path of bliss”, also known as the Ananda Marga movement.
-This movement was founded in 1955 and its main emphasis includes social service as well as yoga and meditation.
+Prateek is a symbol of the “path of bliss,” also known as the Ananda Marga movement.
+This movement was founded in 1955, and its main emphasis includes social service and yoga and meditation.